Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 ### Download all needed files

 In order to use the Device Update delta update preview, you will need some files.
-Please download all content in the Delta Updates folder, as we will reference it at various points in the instructions below.
+Please download all the files in **iot-hub-device-update/tools/delta/**, as we will reference those items at various points in the instructions below.

 ### Configure a device with Device Update Agent and delta processor component

 **Device Update Agent**

-You will find all the DU Agent code in the following folder you previously downloaded: Client\Device_Update_Agent

-To add the Device Update Agent to a device and configure it for use, you can follow the instructions from our public documentation: [Provisioning Device Update for Azure IoT Hub Agent](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-agent-provisioning).
+To add the Early Access Device Update Agent to a device and configure it for use, use the latest Early Access version of the Agent and follow the instructions from our public documentation: [Provisioning Device Update for Azure IoT Hub Agent](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-agent-provisioning).
 Note that you will also need to include an SWUpdate [Update Handler](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/device-update-agent-overview#update-handlers) which integrates with the DU Agent to perform the actual update install.
-We have included a sample SWUpdate config file and Debian 11 build script as examples - the key takeaway is to enable ZSTD decompression in SWUpdate!
+We have included a Debian 11 build script as an example - the key takeaway is to enable ZSTD decompression in SWUpdate!

 **Delta processor**

-You will find all the Delta processor code in the following folder you previously downloaded: Client\Delta_processor
+You will find all the Delta processor code in the file you previously downloaded: Delta_processor.zip

 To add the delta processor component to your device image and configure it for use, use apt-get to install the proper Debian package for your platform (it should be named ms-adu_diffs_1.0.3_amd64.deb for amd64):
 `sudo apt-get install [path to Debian package]`